awsdocs/iam-user-guide/doc_source/access_policies_boundaries.md

 1. María creates the `XCompanyBoundaries` managed policy to use as a permissions boundary for all new users in the account\.

 1. María creates the `DelegatedUserBoundary` managed policy and assigns it as the permissions boundary for Zhang\.
-Maria makes a note of her admin IAM user's ARN and uses it in the policy to prevent Zhang from accessing it\.
+Maria makes a note of her admin user's ARN and uses it in the policy to prevent Zhang from accessing it\.

 1. María creates the `DelegatedUserPermissions` managed policy and attaches it as a permissions policy for Zhang\.